 #4.
 DOUR SAUR

 So the book's central antagonist (if you don't count Greg's poor judgment) is Mr. Saur.
 Known as Sourball due to his often sour demeanor.
 And while, yes, you can easily make a book about a kid's struggle with a rotten teacher, it does feel like, again, a step back from the villain we had last time in Dr. Fritz Fredericks, AKA Spidey.
 Spidey felt like a threat.
 Someone mentally unhinged after years of dealing with the camera, someone who can sneak into someone's house and ransack it, and someone who could hurt whoever he has to in order to keep the camera in his possession.
 So him getting his comeuppance in a way through being killed by the camera works and feels like a strong enough beat to go out on.
 We don't get that with Sour, which really sucks given what he does in the book which we'll cover shortly.
 Instead of him getting what's coming to him through the camera, it's his class that will suffer the wrath.
-It's here where I'll give the book props in having Mr. Saur get a picture taken that removes his hair and renders him bald.
+It's here where I'll give the episode props in having Mr. Saur get a picture taken that removes his hair and renders him bald.
 Another example of the show managing to fix up on some of the weaker ideas that the books come up with.

 #5.
 LAUGH AT FATTY